jorge-pessoa/pytorch-gdn/README.md

 output = gdn(input)
 ```

+In an example application, the normal GDN should be used with convolutions in an Encoder, and the inverse GDN should be used in the decoder with transposed convolutions.

 Other parameters that can be used with the GDN are:

 ```
 gdn = GDN(8, device
+          inverse = True,
           beta_min=1-e6,
           gamma_init=.1,
           reparam_offset=2**-18